On behalf of the Board of Directors of your Company, I am delighted to

 ISSUE OF SHARES AND FIXED DEPOSITS

-Your Company has not accepted any fixed deposits and, as such. no
+Your Company has neither issued any shares nor accepted any fixed

-amount of principal or interest was outstanding as of the Balance Sheet
+principal or interest was outstanding as of the balance sheet date.

 FOREIGN EXCHANGE EARNINGS AND OUTGO

-During the year, foreign exchange earnings were Rs.64449 Crores and
+During the year, foreign exchange earnings were Rs.866.54 crores and

 KEY MANAGERIAL PERSONNEL AND DIRECTORS

-During the year, the following ceased to be Key Managerial Personnel on
+During the period, the following ceased to be Key Managerial Personnel

-During the year, the following ceased to be Directors on the Board of
+During the period, the following ceased to be Directors on the Board of

-- Shri RK.
-Singh, Government Nominee Director w.e.f.
-26th September,
+- Smt.
+Anuradha Sharma Chagti, Government Nominee Director w.e.f.
+2nd

-- Shri Rajive Kumar, Government Nominee Director w.e.f.15th December,
+- Shri Anant Kumar Singh, Government Nominee Director w.e.f.
+2nd

 The Board placed on record its deep appreciation for the valuable

-services rendered by outgoing Directors during their association with
+services rendered by outgoing Directors/KMP during their association

-listed company, a statement indicating the manner in which
+for every listed Company, a statement indicating the manner in which

 formal annual evaluation has been made by the Board of its own

 However, as per notification dated 5th June, 2015 issued by the